PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 ---
 permalink: /prologue/blocks
-title: "The Gray-Scott Model: A Coarse-Grained Turing Pattern Simulation"
+title: "The Gray-Scott Model: A Cellular Automaton Turing Pattern Model"
 sidebar:
  nav: "prologue"
 toc: true
 toc_sticky: true
 ---

-## The case for a coarse-grained reaction-diffusion model
+## A coarse-grained model of single particle diffusion

-Although this is an introductory module, there is another maxim of biological modeling that we can convey.
-To produce and render the animations shown in the previous sections required several hours to run on a powerful laptop using state-of-the-art optimized software that has undergone many revisions over a period of years.

-Part of any modeler's work is to see if a simpler model can be found that contains the same essence and replicates the same results but that is capable of being run faster and scaling to larger inputs.
-For example, imagine how much computational power would be needed to build a particle-based model of your brain; the only way to study such a complicated system is by making simplifications.
+Part of the modeler's work is not only to build models but to look for simple models of a system that captures the essence of what is being modeled but can be run quickly and scaled to large inputs.
+Imagine, for example, how much computational power would be needed to build a particle-based model of your brain; the only way to study such a complicated system is by making simplifications.

-In other words, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, and we will present a coarser model that allows us to make the same conclusions.
-To do so, we will stop keeping track of individual particles and instead grid off two-dimensional space into blocks and store only the *concentration* of particles within this block.
-That is, each block may contain thousands of particles of a given type, but we think of it only as its concentration, represented as a decimal between 0 and 1.
+In our case, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, and we will now present a faster "coarse-grained" model that will allow us to visualize Turing patterns.
+To do so, we will stop keeping track of individual particles and instead grid off two-dimensional space into blocks and store only the *concentration* of particles of the block (i.e., the number of particles in the block).
+To make things even simpler, we assume that there is some maximum concentration of particles possible, so that we can divide the number of particles by this maximum concentration and obtain a decimal number between 0 and 1.

-## A cellular model showing diffusion of a single particle

-Let us begin with a simple example of the diffusion of a single particle (we can add reactions to this model later).
-Say that we are only considering *A* particles, which are all contained in the central square of our grid.
-The figure below illustrates the grid, where each square is labeled by its concentration.
+Let us begin with a simple example of the diffusion of only *A* particles (we will add *B* particles as well as reactions to our model later).
+Say that the particles are at maximum concentration in the central cell of our grid, and are present nowhere else, as the following figure illustrates.

 <center>
 <img src = "../assets/images/initial_A_concentration.png" width="300">